Workplace productivity statistics for 2022

 As with basically everything else in life, certain distinctions exist depending on the part of the world.

-So, before we get to the conclusion, we'll share several country-specific interesting details about productivity.
+So, before we get to the latest trends and wrap up the article, we'll share several country-specific interesting details about productivity.

-If you're wondering how one can measure productivity on a country scale, it's just simple math.
+If you're wondering how you can measure productivity on a country scale, it's just simple math.

 The equation is a gross domestic product per hour worked.

-And, the equation points to Ireland being the most productive country in the world, followed by Norway and Switzerland.
+And, the equation points to Luxembourg being the most productive country in the world, followed by Ireland and Norway, according to above-mentioned Zendesk study.

 However, since we can't calculate all that, let's see the full list of the top 10 most productive countries by the equation we've mentioned.